 Publications to be considered for the award may be nominated by self-nomination, nomination by a colleague, or nomination by the Sub-Committee.
 A completed Award Application (see link above) must accompany each nomination.

 If the publication is an article or essay published within a larger work, a copy must be sent to the address listed in the Award Application.
 If the publication is a book, an entire issue of a journal, or a disc, etc., a copy should be sent to the address listed in the Award Application whenever possible.
 Reviews of nominated items are also welcome if available, and submissions provided electronically for all publication types are greatly appreciated.
 Where nominators, authors, or publishers are unable to supply the Sub-Committee with a copy of the publication, the Sub-Committee will consult the publication, as available, in library collections.
 Hard copies of materials will be returned if accompanied by a stamped, self-addressed return mailer.

-- Public announcement of the award winner(s) and the presentation of the award check(s) will be made at the 45th Annual Conference in New Orleans in February 2017.
+- Public announcement of the award winner(s) and the presentation of the award check(s) will be made at the 46th Annual Conference in New York in February 2018.

 Application Review Process